 Red Hat OpenShift Enterprise Administration II: Operating a Production Kubernetes Cluster (DO 280)

-Red Hat OpenShift Administration II: Operating a Production Kubernetes Cluster (DO280) teaches you how to install and administer the Red Hat OpenShift Container Platform .
-This hands-on, lab-based course shows you how to install, configure, and manage OpenShift clusters and deploy sample applications to further understand how developers will use the platform.
+Red Hat OpenShift Administration II: Operating a Production Kubernetes Cluster (DO280) teaches you how to configure, troubleshoot, and manage Red Hat OpenShift Container Platform.
+This hands-on, lab-based course shows you how to verify the successful installation of a cluster, manage it on a day-to-day basis, and troubleshoot the deployment of containerized applications.

-This course is based on Red Hat© Enterprise Linux© 8.0 and Openshift Container Platform 4.5.
+This course is based on Red Hat© Enterprise Linux 8.2 and OpenShift Container Platform 4.6.

 Course Information